juliusarolovitch/Memoize-Server/README.md

 + Headers:
   + 'key' - Your Memoize personal API key
   + 'request-type':
-    + Specifying 'ADD_VOICE' as your request type should be used for training and saving a new voice clone.
+    + Specifying 'ADD_USER' as your request type should be used for training and saving a new voice clone.
     + Specifying 'INPUT' as your request type should be used for text input for text to speech (TTS).
 + Data:
   + 'text' - this is only mandatory to specify when operating in INPUT mode, i.e. when you're inputting text for TTS.
   + 'voice' - the name of the voice you are referencing.
 In INPUT mode, it is the name of the voice you want the text to be read in.
-In ADD_VOICE mode, it is the name of the voice you want to add.
+In ADD_USER mode, it is the name of the voice you want to add.

 ### Basic Security: Implementing Key-Specific Voices: